VOL. XCIV, NO. 247

 Should I choose eToro or MarketWatch?

-Choose eToro if you need Commission-free trading on U.S. stocks and ETFs; crypto trades incur a 1% fee; $0 withdrawal fee (minimum withdrawal $30)., and Options trading in the U.S. with no commissions and no contract fees, offered via the eToro Options app..
+Choose eToro if you need Commission-free trading on U.S. stocks and ETFs; eToro says it pays securities regulatory transaction fees on stock sales for users., and Crypto trades incur a separate 1% fee on buys and sells; since mid-July 2025 the fee is shown separately before execution and in portfolio/account statements..
 Go with MarketWatch if Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., and Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts. better fits how you invest.

 What asset classes do eToro and MarketWatch cover?